xtuml/bridgepoint/doc-bridgepoint/notes/8797_scoop_int.md

 6.1  This branch also contains a fix for [[2.4]](#2.4) to update the build ID on each build of BridgePoint with maven.

+6.2  We originally considered using a file scooping approach rather than using existing java pre-build/exportSystem architecture.
+This was implemented a bit but we hit an issue with the Globals.xtuml integration and decided to just use java pre-build for now.
+The code to do the file scooping is left in the history of this branch, but is removed in the final version as it is not used and there were still some TODOs to make it work.

 7. Unit Test
 ------------
 7.1  Run the MASL Round Trip Test up to Import step 5.